 the first year is always the toughest.
 Discussing the venture endlessly, we thought we had covered every possible pro and con of starting a business of this nature but little did we know that as we were in our infant stages of creation, a monster determined to destroy everyone’s way of life was riding with a first class airline ticket on its way to America.
 Covid-19.

 Presenting our items for consideration to several major events and receiving overwhelming enthusiasm, several storage trailers were purchased along with masses of tools and supplies.
 Our “veranda” was enclosed as a “tree room workshop” and a huge overhang was added to the back of our home.
 We were gearing up to produce 1,000 trees.

 In today’s world of repurposing, we feel good about giving these discarded doors a new life and an all new purpose to carry on.
 Each tree is handcrafted with no two the same.
 Many retain their original colors while some are painted festive colors such as red, green and black.
 Each is then distressed mounted on hand crafted bases and adorned with authentic hardware, doorknobs and decorative hooks, perfect for hanging wreaths, signs, etc.

-Producing over 800 from January to now, not only did the trees take on a life of their own, but began to be the topic of our discussion 24 hours a day 7 days a week.
-In addition to the “Big Trees” which range in size from 4 to over 8 feet tall, a line of small “tabletop” trees were also created from fragments of the doors as well as unique decorated wooden gifts to display beneath the trees and a line of hand sewn fabric trees, many made from vintage quilts.
+Not only did the trees take on a life of their own, but began to be the topic of our discussion 24 hours a day 7 days a week.
+We now produce trees all year long.
+In addition to the “Big Trees” which range in size from 4 to over 8 feet tall, a line of small “tabletop” trees were also created from fragments of the doors as well as a line of hand sewn fabric trees, many made from vintage quilts.